mdmower/geoip-web-api/readme.md

 ## GeoIP database and reader

+### Option 1: MaxMind

-You will need to separately setup MaxMind's [GeoIP Update](https://dev.maxmind.com/geoip/geoipupdate/) program to fetch and maintain a GeoIP database.
-Select a [free](https://dev.maxmind.com/geoip/geoip2/geolite2/) or [paid](https://dev.maxmind.com/geoip/geoip2/downloadable/) Country or City database in MaxMind DB file format.
+Setup MaxMind's [GeoIP Update](https://dev.maxmind.com/geoip/geoipupdate/) program to fetch and maintain a GeoIP database.
+Select a [free](https://dev.maxmind.com/geoip/geoip2/geolite2/) or [paid](https://dev.maxmind.com/geoip/geoip2/downloadable/) database in MaxMind DB file format.
 A sample cron job to let `geoipupdate` check for database updates each day at midnight looks like:

 ```
 0 0 * * * geoipupdate -f /path/to/GeoIP.conf
 ```

 This module uses [node-maxmind](https://github.com/runk/node-maxmind) for the database reader.
+When the database is updated on the filesystem, the reader should automatically reload without needing to restart this module.

+### Option 2: IP2Location

+Setup IP2Location's [Download Client](https://www.ip2location.com/free/downloader) script to fetch and maintain a GeoIP database.
+Select a [free](https://lite.ip2location.com/database) or [paid](https://www.ip2location.com/database) database in BIN file format.

+Optionally, if you need subdivision support, also download the [ISO 3166-2 Subdivision Code](https://www.ip2location.com/free/iso3166-2) database in CSV file format.

+This module uses [ip2ldb-reader](https://github.com/mdmower/ip2ldb-reader) for the database reader.
 When the database is updated on the filesystem, the reader should automatically reload without needing to restart this module.

 ## Installation